“In business, we learn through all that we do, and it influences all that we try.”

 Creating social media relationships

 In business, we learn through everything we do and it influences all that we try and repeat.
-When something new comes along, we tend to view it with either enthusiasm or skepticism, or in some cases a bit of both.
+So when something new comes along, we tend to view it with either enthusiasm or skepticism.
+Or in some cases, a bit of both.
 Such is true with the advent of social media.

-Even though social media represents nothing short of a revolution in business, it starts with practical steps that help you find the answers to move forward with confidence and direction.
-To get you started, we’ve developed a simple set of questions to guide you through the phases of evaluation, planning, and action.
+Even though social media represents nothing short of a revolution in business, it starts with practical steps that help you move forward with confidence and direction.
+So, to get you started, we’ve developed a simple set of questions to guide you through the phases of evaluation, planning and action.

 1. Who: Define the brand personality and what it symbolizes.

-Social media is about people connecting with people, not avatars.
-Bring your business and your brand to life.
-Give it a persona, personality, voice, and presence.
-If your company was a person, how would it look, behave, speak, respond, or lead?
-Also, make the brand stand for something that’s worthy and desirable.
+Social media is about people connecting with people.
+With it, you can bring your business and your brand to life.
+Give it a persona, personality, a voice and a presence.
+So if your company was a person, how would it look, behave, speak, respond, or lead?
+Make the brand stand for something that’s worthy and desirable.
 Give it a mission and a sense of purpose.

 2. What: Listen to online conversations and learn from what’s said.

-Assess how the brand is perceived today using search tools for the traditional and social web.
-Create a benchmark that captures what the world looks like today and pay attention to the general sentiment tied to your brand and competitors.
+Assess how the brand is perceived today.
+And create a benchmark that captures what the world looks like today.
+Pay attention to the general sentiment tied to your brand and your competitors.
 Try Google, Collecta.com.
 Google Blog Search, and also Analytic.ly to get started.
-If you’re working with a reasonable budget, also consider using services such as Spiral16 or Radian6.
+If you’re working with a reasonable budget, consider using services such as Spiral16 or Radian6.

 3. When: Pinpoint when your opportunities arise.

-Each tool mentioned above provides you with alert systems to let you know when your keywords appear online as they happen.
-Monitor the real-time Web to see the level of activity that takes place every day.
-Surface any conversations that represent opportunities for positive engagement as well as those that contribute to negative impressions.
+Each tool mentioned above provides you with alert systems.
+These will let you know when your keywords appear online as they happen.
+Monitor the real-time web to monitor the daily activity.
+Surface any conversations that represent opportunities for engagement, as well as those that contribute to any negativity.

 4. Where: Track down where your presence is required.

-Twitter, Facebook, YouTube, Flickr, blogs, are among the most often social networks discussed in popular media today.
-Using same services referenced above, we get an exact idea of where your customers, prospects, and their peers are interacting online.
-Once we have this information, we can put together a plan action to become part of the conversations, learn how to build valuable relationships, and contribute to the loyalty and advocacy of the social customer.
+Twitter, Facebook, YouTube, Flickr, and some blogs are among the most often social networks today.
+Using the same services mentioned above, you can get an exact idea of where your customers, prospects, and their peers are interacting online.
+Once you have this information, you can put together a plan to become part of the conversation.
+Further, you can learn how to build valuable relationships, and contribute to the loyalty and advocacy of the social customer.

 5. How: Become a part of the community.

 In your review, pay close attention to how people interact, and the culture and behavior that exists within the social networks that are important to you.
-Their words and actions reveal opportunities for value-added, not disruptive or offensive, engagement.
-Monitor the responses that follow each time we engage.
-They will offer feedback that teaches us how to improve and what next steps we should take.
+Their words and actions reveal opportunities for value-added engagement.
+Monitor the responses that follow each time you engage.
+They will provide feedback for how to improve, and what next steps you should take.

 6. Why: Find the reasons that warrant your participation.

-Pay attention to recurring themes, topics, question, insights, or the lack thereof.
-Doing so surfaces the reasons for initial engagement as well as the ideas that trigger creativity and value for engagement over time.
+Pay attention to recurring themes, topics, question, and insights, or the lack thereof.
+Doing so surfaces the reasons for engagement as well as the ideas that trigger creativity and value over time.

 7. To What Extent: Identify the individuals who can help you tell your story.

-Many individuals are earning authority within social networks and what they say influences those around them.
-This is now referred to as social klout.
-Their reach is expansive and is instrumental in effective word of mouth and crowdsourcing programs.
-We can identify who they are by using the same tools in steps 1 through 6.
-Monitoring their activity and learning about who they are will also reveal their motivation.
+Many individuals are earning authority within social networks.
+What they say influences those around them, which is now referred to as social clout.
+We can identify who these individuals are are by using the tools in steps 1 through 6.

 “People love to share their experiences, and giving them an opportunity to do so empowers them.”